PredixDev/predix-seed/README.md

 ## Push to the Cloud

 ### Pre-Requisites
 Pushing (deploying) to a cloud environment requires knowledge of the commands involved and a valid user account with the environment.
 GE uses Cloud Foundry for its cloud platform.
-For information on the GE Cloud Foundry, refer to this [link](http://TODO).
+For information on Cloud Foundry, refer to this [link](https://github.com/cloudfoundry/cli#downloads).

 ### Steps
 The simplest way to push the Seed application to a cloud environment is by modifying the default manifest file (manifest.yml) and using the **cf push** command, as follows: